Medical misinformation policy

 • Claims that achieving herd immunity through natural infection is safer than vaccinating the population.

-• Vaccine efficacy: Content claiming that vaccines do not reduce transmission or contraction of disease.
+• Vaccine efficacy: Content claiming that vaccines have no impact on the prevention of disease.

 • Examples: